virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```
 where:

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required).
-For a detailed guidance see the <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">Setting Target Containers</a> section.
+For a detailed guidance, see the <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">Specifying Target Containers</a> section.
 - `cmd1` and `cmd2` - set of commands that are being executed.
 Their values are wrapped by the underlying Cloud Scripting executor via **echo cmd | base64 -d | su user**.
     Where:
     - **cmd** - is equal to a Base64 encoded string: **yes | (cmd1;cmd2)**.
 In case your commands require the interactive input, by default the Cloud Scripting executor will always try to give a positive answer using **yes** utility.
     - **user** - default system user with restricted permissions
 - `sayYes` *[optional]* - parameter that enables or disables using **yes** utility.
 The default value is *'true'*.

 A single SSH command can be passed in a string.
-For example, executing a bash script from *URL* for all *Tomcat 6* nodes:
+For example, executing a bash script from URL for all *Tomcat 6* nodes:
 ``` json
 {
   "cmd [tomcat6]": "curl -fsSL http://example.com/script.sh | /bin/bash -s arg1 arg2"
 }
 ```
-Learn more about <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">setting a target container</a> for your actions within the pointed guide.
+Learn more about <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">specifying a target container</a> for your actions within the pointed guide.

 While accessing containers via *cmd*, a user receives all the required permissions and additionally can manage the main services with **sudo** commands of the following types (and others):